-- 6. Students who do not comply with UniSA's behavioural expectations may infringe on others' rights to participate in university life. - 7.
-UniSA has a duty of care to ensure a safe learning environment for all members of the UniSA community and is obliged to take action where a student's behaviour is inappropriate or interferes with the freedom of another member of the UniSA community in pursuing their studies, research, academic or professional duties, or university life. - 8.
+Students who do not comply with UniSA's behavioural expectations may infringe on others' rights to participate in university life.

+UniSA has a duty of care to ensure a safe learning environment for all members of the UniSA community and is obliged to take immediate action where a student's behaviour is inappropriate or interferes with the freedom of another member of the UniSA community in pursuing their studies, research, academic or professional duties, or university life.

 Authorised persons1 can arrange for the immediate removal of students causing disturbances that hinder or interfere with any lawful activities conducted on UniSA grounds, or which disrupt any teaching activity, examination or official meeting of UniSA.
 In offshore settings, these arrangements will be implemented through the relevant partner organisation.
-[See bylaw 7: Disorderly or Offensive Behaviour]. - 9.
-Where a breach of UniSA's policies and procedures also breaches the law, UniSA may report the criminal activity to the police. - 10.
+[See by-law 7: Disorderly or Offensive Behaviour].

+Where a breach of UniSA's policies and procedures also breaches the law, UniSA will report the criminal activity to the police.

 UniSA reserves the right to administer the relevant statute, by-law, policy or procedure and proceed with the investigation/inquiry even if the student withdraws from UniSA, is no longer enrolled, or subsequently fails to meet the definition of a student while a disciplinary matter is pending.

-Associated Documentation

-- Australian Code for the Responsible Conduct of Research - University Statute No. 7 Student misconduct - University By-Law 3 -Trespass on University Grounds - University By-Law 4 Damage to University Property - University By-Law 5 Vehicles, Traffic and Parking - University By-Law 7 Disorderly or offensive behaviour - University By-Law 8 Alcoholic Liquor